 Grab your domain right now.

-Step Two – Get Hosting
+STEP 5 – Get Web Hosting

 Hosting means there is a computer inside a big warehouse somewhere that is always on.

 Your new blog will live on this computer (called a server).

 When recommending your host the only factor I care about is speed.
 I want your website to load fast so that your visitors have a good experience and Google sends you a lot of traffic.

 Page load times are now a core metric and slow websites don’t get traffic

 When it comes to your new blog, there are three levels of hosting to choose from.

 Bluehost starts at less than $3 a month and I’ve had accounts with them for years.
 W

 BlueHost is one of the most popular shared hosting providers on the market.
 They offer a wide range of features and plans to meet the needs of any website owner, and their prices are very competitive.
 BlueHost offers a basic shared hosting plan for as little as $3.95 per month, which includes support for up to 100GB of storage and unlimited bandwidth.
 For larger websites, BlueHost also offers VPS and Dedicated Server plans.
 BlueHost is an excellent choice for website owners who are looking for affordable, reliable shared hosting.

 Bluehost is an affordable shared hosting option for your website.
 Bluehost’s plans start at $2.95/month, which is a great price for shared hosting.
 BlueHost also offers a wide range of features, including unlimited storage, bandwidth, email accounts, and FTP accounts.
 Bluehost’s customer support is available 24/7, and they offer a money-back guarantee if you’re not satisfied with their service.
 Overall, Bluehost is a great choice for shared hosting, and their prices are very competitive.